MicrosoftDocs/memdocs/autopilot/bitlocker.md

 # Setting the BitLocker encryption algorithm for Autopilot devices

-BitLocker [automatically encrypts](/windows-hardware/design/device-experiences/oem-bitlocker#bitlocker-automatic-device-encryption) internal drives during the out of box experience (OOBE) for devices that support [Modern Standby](/windows-hardware/design/device-experiences/modern-standby) or meet the [Hardware Security Testability Specification (HSTI)](/windows-hardware/test/hlk/testref/hardware-security-testability-specification).
+BitLocker [automatically encrypts](/windows-hardware/design/device-experiences/oem-bitlocker#bitlocker-automatic-device-encryption) internal drives during the out-of-box experience (OOBE) for devices that support [Modern Standby](/windows-hardware/design/device-experiences/modern-standby) or meet the [Hardware Security Testability Specification (HSTI)](/windows-hardware/test/hlk/testref/hardware-security-testability-specification).
 By default, BitLocker uses XTS-AES 128-bit used space only for automatic encryption.

 With Windows Autopilot, you can configure BitLocker encryption settings to apply before automatic encryption starts.
 This configuration makes sure the default encryption algorithm or type isn't applied automatically.
 A device that receives these settings after encrypting automatically will need to be decrypted before changing the encryption algorithm.